Ugiser/RTR105/README.md

 **4."Ctrl"Alt"t"**
 Open new terminal window
 **5. tty**
 Print the name of the terminal in which you are typing this command
+> /dev/pts/0

 **6. Tab**
 (In a text terminal) Autocomplete the command if there is only one option, or else show all the available options
+> Command 'unnname' not found, did you mean:
+command 'uname' from deb uucp

 **7. Man**
  Format and display help pages
  > $ man uname